 The Ninth Bishop of Oregon was Johncy Itty PhD.
 A native of Bhopal, India, was receved to the Episcopal Church from the Church of South India, on December 29, 1995.
 He served as the Canon, Cathedral of the Incarnation, Garden City, New York, prior to his election.
 He was consecrated on September 20, 2003, at the Salem Armory, Salem, and relinquished ecclesiastical authority to the Standing Committee at midnight March 23 2008.
 He retained the episcopate until December 31, 2008.

 From April 18 2008 until April 10, 2010, the Right Rev. Sanford Zangwill “Sandy” Hampton, retired Suffragan Bishop of Minnesota and Assisting Bishop of the Diocese of Olympia, served as Assisting Bishop of Oregon.

-The current and Tenth Bishop of Oregon, Michael Joseph Hanley, was consecrated at the Hult Center, Eugene, and assumed the episcopate on April 10, 2010.
+The tenth Bishop of Oregon, Michael Joseph Hanley, was consecrated at the Hult Center, Eugene, and assumed the episcopate on April 10, 2010.
 The former Rector of St. Christopher’s, Roseville, Minnesota, was elected Bishop of Oregon at the 121st Annual Convention in November 2009 at Eugene.